You're viewing Apigee Edge documentation.

 To address this use case, use Kubernetes namespaces.
 For example, you can deploy

-Edge Microgateway Service A to namespace foo
+Edge Microgateway Service A to namespace foo, and Edge Microgateway Service B to

-namespace bar
+namespace bar.

-In the following example, Edge Microgateway configured in organization OrgA
+In the following example, Edge Microgateway configured in organization OrgA is deployed as a service to namespace

-using the -n
+foo using the -n option:

 kubectl apply -f <(edgemicroctl -org=myorgA -env=test-key=0e3ecea28a64099410594406b30e54439af5265f8 -sec=e3919250bee37c69cb2e5b41170b488e1c1d -conf=/Users/joed/.edgemicro/orgA-test-config.yaml -svc=samples/helloworld/helloworld.yaml) -n foo